John940/Begginner_academy/README.md

 # Begginner_academy
 simple_projects

-just a simple programm from an educational on line platform course!
+just simple programms from an educational on line platform course!